• Skip to primary navigation

 Tips on making this doily wall art.

 If you want to attach the three squares together, you can use two metal plates and clamp them together to screw the squares together easily.
-Remember that it may curve outward a little bit because the fabric is wrapped around the center part of the canvases.
+Remember that it may curve outward a little bit because the fabric is wrapped around the center part of the canvas.

 I hope this repurposing DIY doily wall art project inspires you to create new things for your walls from items you already have and honor your family members in the process.